mgcrea/node-xlsx/readme.md

 Excel parser/builder that relies on [xlsx.js](https://raw.github.com/stephen-hardy/xlsx.js) (Microsoft Office Extensible File License), this package had to be released under the same restrictive license.
 Please read it carefully.

+An opensource alternative is currently being developped by [Niggler](https://github.com/Niggler/js-xlsx), reader-only for now.

 Quick start
 -----------